 7. Evaluate deals and make offers.

 Once you begin to find deals, evaluating them is the next step.
 You want to have some type of calculator or software in place that can help you evaluate your deals.
-BP has a ton of great calculators for PRO members.
+BiggerPockets has a ton of great calculators for Pro and Premium members.

 We purchased a software many years ago called Cash Flow Analyzer.
 It provides income, expenses, cash flow projections, operating data, etc. We have been very happy with it over the years and continue to use it to this day to help us evaluate rental deals.

-Just the other week, we were excited about two multifamily deals, and after running them through our software, we decided to pass on them.
-Just be aware — new investors always underestimate expenses, especially maintenance expenses and management fees.
+Just the other week, we were excited about two multifamily deals, but after running them through our software, we decided to pass on them.
+Just be aware—new investors always underestimate expenses, especially maintenance expenses and management fees.
 When you begin to run numbers on your deals, get feedback from investors who have looked at more deals than you.
 This will improve your learning curve.